Check out the restoration photos in the Photo Album for a pictorial overview of the restoration

 work that at times I regretted ever starting.
-However the end result justifies the drama of an ever expanding project and I gained a great deal of satisfaction from both the restoration and
+However the end result justified the drama of an ever expanding project and I gained a great deal of satisfaction from both the restoration and

 Basically the car was very original and sound.
 It had been well looked after by the previous two owners and

-needed because by the time I fixed some small rust spots and repaired a minor scrape or two and rectified a few small parking knocks I would have to paint nearly every panel.
-So with the decision made I started
+was needed because by the time I fixed some small rust spots, repaired a minor scrape or two and rectified a few small parking knocks I would have to paint or touch-up nearly every panel.

-Some advice - Before you begin
+Some advice for others - Before you begin

+catalogue.
 They make very good reference points at difficult times

 - Use small plastic bags and boxes for storage and label them well